MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 ## Slow performance or "Lost Communication," "IO Error," "Detached," or "No Redundancy" errors for deployments that use Intel P3x00 NVMe devices

-We've identified a critical issue that affects some Storage Spaces Direct users who are using hardware based on the Intel P3x00 family of NVM Express (NVMe) devices with firmware versions before "Maintenance Release 8."
+We've identified a critical issue that affects some Storage Spaces Direct users who use hardware based on the Intel P3x00 family of NVM Express (NVMe) devices with firmware versions before "Maintenance Release 8."

 > [!NOTE]
 > Individual OEMs might have devices that are based on the Intel P3x00 family of NVMe devices with unique firmware version strings.
 Contact your OEM for more information of the latest firmware version.

-If you're using hardware in your deployment based on the Intel P3x00 family of NVMe devices, we recommend that you immediately apply the latest available firmware (at least Maintenance Release 8).
+If you use hardware in your deployment based on the Intel P3x00 family of NVMe devices, we recommend that you immediately apply the latest available firmware (at least Maintenance Release 8).